kurt-krueckeberg/open-fda-device-events/sphinx/_build/html/_sources/authorization.md

 ## Authentication Method

-The API key can be used in two ways to authenticate a user:
+Authentication using the API key can be done in two ways:

 - passing it in the HTTP header using **basic auth** scheme: `Authorization: Basic eW91ckFQSUtleUhlcmU6`